EliaTogni/Univault/Classes/Simulation.md

 slide 16/34

 This Random Variable is very useful to model the lifetime of an object or, in general, breakdowns of machines.
 This is due to the **Memoryless property**, that is, the probability $P[X > s + t | X > s] = P[X > t]$, where $s + t$ are constants.
+To understand why the above is called the memoryless property, imagine that X represents the lifetime of some unit, and consider the probability that a unit of age $s$ will survive an additional time $t$.
 This property is telling that the probability that a machine breaks down after, for example, $15$ minutes knowing that no breakdown occurred for the first $10$ minutes equals the probability that the machine will break down in $5$ minutes.

 disegno 25 minuti